You are here

-Each year, students in the Social Enterprise Program travel the world and their neighboring communities in hopes of causing long-term social improvements near and far.
+Each year, students in the Tamer Center for Social Enterprise travel the world and their neighboring communities in hopes of causing long-term social improvements near and far.
 These are their stories.

 Student papers published in the Chazen Web Journal of International Business

 Enterprising India: Profits and the Poor

 Rwanda: Efforts Toward a Private-Sector Economy

 By Lucia Darino ’06.